W is For…

 The French Valley viewpoint

-White capped peaks that surround me.
+White-capped peaks surround me.

 White peaks torres del paine